Sam Mayer: ARCA Menards Series

-On December 5, 2018, it was announced that Mayer would run a full NASCAR K&N Pro Series East schedule with GMS Racing as part of a 2019 schedule that would also include seven ARCA races and four NASCAR Gander Outdoors Truck Series races with the team.
-All four of the Truck races will come after Mayer turns sixteen; his debut is slated to be at Bristol Motor Speedway in August.
-That race would be followed by appearances at Canadian Tire Motorsport Park, Martinsville Speedway and ISM Raceway.
+On December 5, 2018, it was announced that Mayer would run a full NASCAR K&N Pro Series East schedule with GMS Racing as part of a 2019 schedule that would also include seven ARCA races.

 Mayer scored his first K&N East win at Bristol on April 6, 2019, leading every lap.
 He nearly scored his first ARCA Menards Series win at Gateway in June after a late pit gamble, but was moved up the track by Ty Gibbs in the final set of corners and was relegated to third.
 In October, he won the 2019 K&N East championship to become the youngest NASCAR champion at 16 years, 3 months, and 8 days; the previous record was 16 years and 5 months by Todd Gilliland in 2016.
 Mayer ended the 2019 season with four wins and top tens in all but one race.

-While racing in the ARCA Menards Series and ARCA Menards Series East in 2020, Mayer made a TA2 Trans-Am start at Road America and suffered a hairline fracture in his wrist during a race-ending crash.
-The injury forced Colin Braun to sub in for Mayer midway through the AMS race at the Daytona International Speedway road course.
+Mayer raced in the ARCA Menards Series and ARCA Menards Series East in 2020.
+An injury at Road America forced Colin Braun to sub in for Mayer midway through the AMS race at the Daytona International Speedway road course.
 Mayer later won ARCA's first trip to Lebanon I-44 Speedway.
+Mayer also won at Bristol.
+He overcame a pit miscue to claim the checkered flag in the ARCA event.
+Mayer won the East finale at Five Flags Speedway to capture the series championship with an average finish of 1.2 on the season.

+In 2021, Mayer would also drive select races in Bret Holmes Racing's No. 23 car in the ARCA Menards Series and ARCA Menards Series East.

+In 2024, Mayer driving for Sigma Performance Services, made a one-off start in the ARCA Menards Series West at Sonoma and would take the lead from William Sawalich in the middle stages of the race, and led the final 37 laps to earn his second career West Series win.

+NASCAR Gander Outdoors Truck Series

+Mayer made his NASCAR Gander Outdoors Truck Series debut in 2019 with GMS Racing in four events, the four races came after Mayer turned sixteen.
+He made his debut at Bristol Motor Speedway, where he was placed in the 21st position, a DNF.
+That race would be followed by appearances at Martinsville Speedway and ISM Raceway.
+In 2020, Mayer made six starts, and he won at Bristol after winning the ARCA race hours before.

+On January 14, 2021, defending ARCA champion Bret Holmes announced he would begin fielding a part-time Truck Series team, the No. 32, for himself and Mayer for the upcoming season.
+Three days later on January 17, it was also announced that Mayer would run seven races in the No. 75 for Henderson Motorsports in the Truck Series, beginning at the Daytona Road Course, which would end up being his only start with Henderson.